 There are a number of useful apps that can help improve your productivity and time management.

-It is often during these downtimes that you get the opportunity for thinking and it is then that you may come up with fresh ideas.
+It’s often during these downtimes that you get the opportunity to “truly” think and come up with fresh ideas.

 FocusMe allows you to set break reminders or even set enforced breaks, should you become too absorbed in your work.

-6. Use the Pomodoro Technique for Productive Bursts
+9. Use the Pomodoro Technique for Productive Bursts of Focus and Work

-Once the 25 minutes are up, you should take a short break – five or ten minutes should be fine.
+- Once the 25 minutes are up, take a short break – five or ten minutes should be fine.
 This break is important as it gives your brain a chance to rest.

-You will find that 25 minutes is a good length for a concerted work session.
-You will neither become too tired nor feel you have done too little work to have accomplished anything.
+25 minutes is a good length for a concerted work session.

-The desktop version of FocusMe includes a handy Pomodoro Timer to help you try this technique out without the need to hunt out a tomato-shaped kitchen timer.
+The desktop version of FocusMe includes a handy Pomodoro Timer to help you try this technique out without the need to hunt down a tomato-shaped kitchen timer.

 Want to become a Pomodoro Expert?